gobolinux/Documentation/content/latest/Howtos/SandboxInstall-Howto.md

 title: "Sandbox Install"
 ---

-If I wanted to run make my self, what would I need to do to sandbox it?
-It would be useful to know how its done.
+> If I wanted to run make my self, what would I need to do to sandbox it?

+This is how its done.

 ```fish
 tar xvzf Foo.tar.gz